Before the Day

 A kitten’s sense of smell is like most of our senses rolled into one.
 It is a key sense to them so we can use this to make the move process much easier and more comfortable.
 Your crate should have been in your home for a few days and so will already smell of the environment they are going to move in to.
-We will also give you a toy or two that will smell of where your kitten has left.
 We will happily take a towel or a blanket from you for your kitten to acclimatise to however just because it is there does not mean that yours or any kitten will use it.
 They can be stubbornly determined as to where they will lie and sit.

 To limit the number of changes your kitten will go through we will tell you before you come and collect them what their favourite food is, which litter they are used to and any types of toys they like.

 Feliway is a pheromone product that was designed to support anxiety production in kittens and cats.
 It comes in a spray for travel and a plug-in version for the home